Portuguese language in Goa: Current situation

-According to the director of Camões of the Portuguese Language Centre and reader at the Goa University Delfim Correia da Silva, there is a gradual and steady increase in the number of pupils learning Portuguese in Goa, in a trend that has been found to significantly increase over the last eight to ten years.
-This trend is driven mainly by cultural and professional reasons, for opportunities linked to Brazil, Portugal, Mozambique and Angola.
+According to the director of Instituto Camões and reader at the Goa University Delfim Correia da Silva, there is a gradual and steady increase in the number of pupils learning Portuguese in Goa, a trend that has been found to have significantly increased over the last eight to ten years.
+According to Silva, the number of students enrolling in Portuguese in schools grew from around 20 students in 2010 to nearly 200 students in 2017, with a similar upward increase in M.A.
+Portuguese enrollments as well.
+This trend is driven mainly by cultural reasons, such as communicating with family, and professional reasons, such as for opportunities in law, historical research, travel and tourism, translation, as well as in business linked to Brazil, Portugal, Mozambique, Angola, and the rest of the CPLP.

-In Goa, the small number of Portuguese language speakers are united by a desire to affirm their identity and strengthen the bonds of their long encounter with the Portuguese.
-Even today, the Portuguese language is a sign of prestige and social status: one who speaks Portuguese is considered an elite.
-Currently, Portuguese is spoken and taught as a second language for a small, but significant, and important collective of Goans.
+In Goa, the small number of Portuguese language speakers are united by a desire to affirm their identity and strengthen the bonds of their long encounter with the Portuguese language.
+Even today, the language still serves as a marker of prestige and social status: those who speak Portuguese are seen as coming from good families.
+Currently as of 2026, Portuguese is still taught in Goa-board schools as an optional language from 8th standard to 12th standard.

+Although, due to the National Education Policy 2020 (NEP), the language's future in Goa Board schools is uncertain, as the NEP 2020's three-language formula only allows students the option of one "foreign language" slot (with English also being classified as a foreign language here).
+These norms have been relaxed for 2026-2027 in Goa, allowing the continuation of the Portuguese language as an optional subject in schools, for the time being.